pgpbpadilla/pgpbpadilla.github.io/_drafts/knetledge-memoir.liquid.md

 Another example of a difficult question:  what does it take to transition to a prosperous and peaceful civilization?

-A gap – among many others – between today and my imaginary version of the future where a computer system can basically solve all our problems is that there isn't a global inventory of all of human knowledge.
-Even if we did have such an inventory, I'm not sure that we could build an Oracle.
+One gap (among many) between today and my imaginary version of the future where a computer system can basically solve all our problems is that there isn't a global inventory of all of human knowledge.
+Even if we did have such an inventory, it's not clear to me that we could build an Oracle around it.

-## Examples of networks of knowledge
+## Existing systems that use networks of knowledge

-When I talked about these ideas with friends they would point out that it's very much like some existing thing, for example, Wikipedia is basically a network of knowledge, the Google search engine is some limited version of an Oracle.
+When I talked about these ideas with friends they would point out that it's very much like some existing thing, for example, Wikipedia is basically a network of knowledge, so is the entire web with its millions of sites and interconnecting links.
+Modern search engines are limited versions of an all-knowing Oracle.

 The things that can be done today in the web are quite nice, and it keeps getting better.
 However, there are still some limitations to what these systems can do.

-A search engine can already present results of two disconnected websites that contain similar keywords, so identifying missing connections is partially solved.
+A search engine can present results of two disconnected websites that contain similar keywords, so identifying missing connections is partially solved.
 The quality of these new connections needs to be reviewed by humans in order to verify they are truly relevant.

 It could also be argued that creating new nodes in the network is also partially solved since the website crawlers can calculate some statistics and cluster sites that have some specific feature(s).
-However, the automatic labels are not likely to be useful for humans.
-The translation from automatic labels to human-friendly labels would still require a human in the loop.
+However, the automatic labels assigned to those new concepts (clusters) are not likely to be useful for humans.
+The translation from the automatic labels to human-friendly labels would still require a human in the loop.

 Systems that can answer questions in natural languages are still work in progress and search engines don't actually answer questions, they simply list sites that match the words in the query.
 In many cases an answer can be arrived at by piecing together the content of a few sites.
-There too, the quality of the answer depends on your own skill.
+There too, the quality of the answer depends on your own skill at putting together.

 Finding useful information requires additional knowledge about the search engine, that is, given a search, the relevance of the results depends on how well the queries are